semijacks/semijacks/README.md

 ---

-### Hi there, I'm Semilore - aka [Semijacks][website] 👋
+### Hi there, I'm Semilore👋

-## I'm a fullstack web and mobile developer and general tech enthusiast!!
+## I'm a fullstack engineer and general tech enthusiast!!

-- 🔭 Currently working as a fullstack engineer @cogartstudio
+- 🔭 Currently working as a fullstack engineer [@cogartstudio]
 - 🌱 I’m currently leveling up my skills as much as possible 🤣
 - 👯 I’m looking to collaborate with other Software Engineers, possibly begin a startup
 - 🥅 Goals: Contribute more to Open Source projects and gain more working experience